-Cumin is an important condiment throughout Indian.
-Which has pungent flavor and rich in aroma.
+Cumin is an essential condiment throughout Indian, which has a pungent flavor and rich in aroma.
 Cumin seeds considered as a seasoning ingredient and the ground cumin as a flavoring agent especially in the North Indian cooking.

-If you are following Indian recipes, you might have notices that every long listed Indian recipe must be carrying cumin seeds.
+If you are following Indian recipes, you might have noticed that every long-listed Indian recipe must be carrying cumin seeds.
 This shows how important in both North Indian and South Indian cooking.

 There are many verities available in the market like Shahi jeera, black cumin, green cumin.
-But Shahi jeera and black cumin are the common verity that is normally used in the Indian households.
+But Shahi jeera and black cumin are the universal verities that are generally used in Indian households.

 Nutritional Values of cumin seeds

 And this is used in our traditional medicines for ages.
-And the modern studies also confirm this.
+And modern studies like Healthline also confirm.

-South Indians make Rasam recipe, the Indian soup made with cumin seeds, and they prefer having this soup, after the heavy meal or at the time of indigestion.
+South Indians make Rasam recipe, the Indian soup made with cumin seeds, and they prefer having this soup, after the heavy meal.
 This soup is one of the must side dishes every day in Tamil cuisine.

 Both these seeds are small, petite and usually confused with each other.
-These look alike have very distinct and unique flavor.
-These are proportionally bigger than caraway seeds and has softer edges than caraway seeds.
-These are straight and caraway seeds are curved at the ends Though they appear similar, but these are not the substitutes to each other.
+These look-alikes have a very distinct and unique flavor.
+These are proportionally bigger than caraway seeds and have softer edges than caraway seeds.
+These are straight, and caraway seeds are curved at the ends.
+Though they appear similar, these are not substitutes for each other.
 It is like comparing basil with mint.

 The Regional names